arcdo/arcdo/README.md

 ## Hi there 👋  **This is *Arcdo***

 - 🔭 I’m currently working on data algorithms.
-- 🌱 I’m currently learning CV and Japanese.
+- 🌱 I’m currently learning nlp and Japanese.
 - 💬 Feel free to ask me anything about data analysis, algorithms, and machine learning.
 - ⚡ Fun fact: Octopuses have 8 brains.